Izelscorner/BowlingChallenge/readme.md

 TBD: The player gets additional rolls in the last frame: one additional for a spare after the second roll or two extra rolls for a strike.

+## Cross Browser Testing

+Tested on Chrome , Firefox and Safari.

 ## Credits

 Izel Aciman